forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Support of Ukraine to *defend* itself is *not* considered a reason for sanctions.
 > > This should not be read as an advocation for a large numbers of offensive weapons.
 This page is pro peace and accordingly [offensive military](#military) [equipment] is in general (in the entire world) not advocated - best would be if offensive weapons are reduced world wide] ([Worldwide Security](#security-in-europe-and-the-world)).
 Borders are advocated here to be redrawn, if at all, peacefully or if considered adequate with non-military measures, this even when the borders are considered unjust or against laws. // Some rare exceptions when military methods are not strictly opposed:
 >>    * preventing further almost sure or already ongoing offensive warfare i.e. when the territories are 'clearly' illegally occupied and they are prepared or already as springboard for [ongoing] offensive warfare by the opponent.
->>    * preventing ongoing [systematic] violations of human right [on illegal occupied territories] // There are violations of Human Rights in some occupied territories though they are *not* considered here to justify an extremely brutal and bloody reconquest <!-- nor the use of depleted uranium or cluster munitions for offensive warfare-->.
+>>    * preventing ongoing [systematic] violations of human right [on illegal occupied territories]
 >>
->> but even in the exceptions above everything should be done to find a peaceful solution for example through diplomacy.
+>> but even in the exceptions above everything should be done to find a solution without a military reconquest for example through diplomacy. // Diplomacy (including steps to strengthen minority rights to convince the people to join back) and sanctions still have space and are considered preferred to a brutal and extremely bloody reconquest.
+The use of some weapons such as depleted uranium or cluster munitions for offensive warfare may destroy the land and result in uninhabitable areas.